-A continuation of Electrical Engineering I covers principles of electro-magnetic devices and steady-state performance of transformers and rotating machines.
+This course covers the principles of electro-magnetic devices and steady-state performance of transformers and rotating machines (generators and motors).
 Both synchronous and asynchronous machines are studied.
-A discussion of marine electrical propulsion systems and ship automation concludes the course.
-Two hours of class and two hours of laboratory per week in the second semester.
+A discussion of marine electrical distribution systems, electric propulsion systems and ship automation concludes the course.

 Engineering science courses deal with the application of knowledge gained in the basic sciences to the solution of engineering problems, using the theories and techniques of mathematical analysis.
 The principles learned are later applied in ship and power plant design.
 Engineering drafting and laboratory skills are included in this group of courses.